-Shell may face penalty for 2020 odor incident
+NWCAA penalizes Shell for 2020 odor incident

-Shell's Puget Sound Refinery in Anacortes faces a possible penalty because of incidents in fall 2020 that impacted the community around the March Point facility.
+The Northwest Clean Air Agency is issuing a \$60,000 penalty to Shell's Puget Sound Refinery in Anacortes because of incidents in fall 2020 that impacted the community around the March Point facility.

-The Northwest Clean Air Agency has issued a Notice of Violation stemming from two refinery flaring events of regulated materials that exceeded allowable visible emissions.
+In April, NWCAA issued a Notice of Violation to Shell stemming from two refinery flaring events of regulated materials that exceeded allowable visible emissions.
 The first event was on Aug.
 19, 2020.
 The second event on Sept.
-29 released odors near the refinery, La Conner, and the Swinomish Indian Tribal Community.
-NWCAA received 12 complaints and verified the presence of odors in the area.
+29 also released odors near the refinery, La Conner, and the Swinomish Indian Tribal Community.
+NWCAA received numerous complaints directly and passed along by the Swinomish Tribal Community.
+NWCAA inspectors verified the presence of odors in the area.